 Agencies must include the most current version of the federal nondiscrimination statement in a prominent location in all public information releases, publications, and on posters concerning nutrition program activities, except menus.
 The current nondiscrimination statement, including the Spanish statement, can be found at the U.S. Department of Agriculture's Civil Rights Web page.

 The short statement reads: "This institution is an equal opportunity provider." and can be used on flyers, posters, or documents that are one page by nature, in a font no smaller than the text.

 This contains the federal nondiscrimination statement.

-- NSD Civil Rights and Complaints Handbook (DOC)
+- NSD Civil Rights and Complaints Handbook (DOCX)

 This handbook outlines the civil rights requirements for all agencies participating in the Child Nutrition Programs.

 - Medical Statement to Request Special Meals and/or Accommodations for Child Nutrition Programs (DOC; Aug-2017)